RajatNair/angular-nodejs-sql/README.md

-# A sample frontend on Angular 9 with REST API backed on NodeJS and Sqlite
+# A sample frontend on Angular 9 with REST API backend on NodeJS and Sqlite

 ### [Angular Frontend](./angular-frontend)